-I still can’t figure out how someone as smart as I am got themselves in this mess.
-I was spending thousands of dollars a month to sue my former contractor.
+I still can’t figure out how someone as smart as I am (hah) got themselves in this mess.
+I am spending thousands of dollars a month to sue my former contractor.
 If you can figure it out after reading this, drop me a line and set me straight.

 Anyway, here’s how it started:

 About three years ago I was spending a long weekend in Park City, Utah.
 I had gotten into the habit of spending weekends in the mountains a few years after my husband died.
 My kids were both still living with me, the oldest had moved back in with his wife and baby.
 Lately, however, all of them had been making comments about moving out on their own.

 As I was having breakfast at my favorite breakfast spot, The Morning Ray (great vegetarian Eggs Benedict), it occurred to me that soon I would be living alone.
 The thought was quite a pleasant one.
 As I sat there, sipping coffee, another pleasant thought came to me, I could live anywhere I wanted.
 Why, I could live in Park City if I wanted to!!